Cauliflower is so hot right now

 While kale is still the champ, there are several new contenders that will vie for the spotlight:

 Microgreens are the seedlings of vegetables and herbs that are harvested one to two weeks after germination.
 There are over 100 different kinds and they are super nutritious.
 Microgreens have 4 to 40 times more nutrients than mature-sized plants.
 Because they are tender, colorful and flavorful, they can be used in a variety of dishes.
 Add them as a garnish on soups, salads or sandwiches, blend it in a smoothie or add to sauces and dips.

-Mushrooms gained traction last year, because of their ability to bolster immunity, so expect “mushroom mania” to take over.
+Mushrooms gained traction in 2020 because of their ability to bolster immunity, so expect “mushroom mania” to take over.
 Mushrooms like maitake shiitake are a powerhouse of nutrients that contain adaptogens that help our bodies manage stress.
 Mushrooms are also full of umami, the fifth flavor profile that elevates the taste of many dishes.
 Reishi mushrooms will be found in extract form in coffee, tea, smoothies, broth, and protein bars.

 Sauces from around the world are an easy and tasty was to jazz up home-cooked meals.
 Things like chimichurri, tomato achaar, Thai chili sauce, harissa, and zhug sauce (a spicier Middle Eastern version of pesto).
 Condiments often don’t cost a lot and last a long time in the refrigerator.